 Solution: When you conduct an SEO site audit for your website, you can identify whether your images are missing alt tags.
 If you’re using WordPress, you can easily add alt tag to your images like shown in the screenshot below:

 Internal and external backlinks are important for your website.
 This allows search engine bots to find out the relevancy of internal and external links to determine the quality of your web pages.
 If you’re not frequently updating your pages, the links on those pages might have expired or moved.
 So, it will create a poor user experience and affect and overall performance of your website.

 Solution: You can download the “Check My Links” Google Chrome extension and check your pages for broken links.
-If you’re having less than 500 indexed pages, you can use the free version of Screaming Frog to find broken links on your website.
+If you have less than 500 indexed pages, you can use the free version of Screaming Frog to find broken links on your website.
 Having a paid version of Screaming Frog is the ideal solution if you have more than 500 indexed pages.

 These are the most crucial Technical SEO issues that you should be aware of.
 Get them fixed before implementing on-page SEO or link-building strategies.

 Did you know your internal linking strategy is important for SEO?

 An internal link is any link from one page to another page within your website.
 Search engine bots use internal links to find out the relevancy of your web pages.